 AMANDA: I agree.
 I agree.

-AMANDA: right?
+AMANDA: Right?
 Right.

-AMANDA: is just going to say,
+AMANDA: I was just going to say.

 SAMANTHA: So he's been very successful in that niche.